AntiPwr/AntiPwr.github.io/root/wiki/Nesa.md

 Since the Nesa were made in the likeness of the Goda, a wide range of belief events became possible through the core foundations of their planar creation and argument.
 This diversity of potential spiritual experiences fundamentally transformed how consciousness interacts with the fabric of reality in Toma.

+-->
 ## Nature and Characteristics

 ### Appearance

-Nesa are typically seen in their avatar forms, each reflecting the domains they govern and the beliefs they embody.
-Their forms are highly complex and approaching a completely psychedelic appearance, as they exist within Sacrus and its spatial dimension, as seen through third-dimensional perception (see [[Trenjor and Voyimus#Trenjor|Trenjor]] and [[Spatial Equivalence]]).
+Nesa are typically seen in their avatar forms, each reflecting the domains they govern and the beliefs they embody. <!--Their forms are highly complex and approaching a completely psychedelic appearance, as they exist within Sacrus and its spatial dimension, as seen through third-dimensional perception (see [[Trenjor and Voyimus#Trenjor|Trenjor]] and [[Spatial Equivalence]]). -->

-These beings constantly approach the boundary of the Fractal Waters, existing in a state between defined form and abstract concept.
 Their manifestations often incorporate:

 - Multiple simultaneous geometries
 - Impossible color spectrums visible only to those attuned to their specific frequencies